My name is Maddalena and I live as an expat in England.

 - If you're thinking about moving around the Manchester area by bus, I recommend purchasing a day rider ticket instead of getting a single or return ticket.
 This is something to remember if you live or stay outside the city centre as well and need to get on a bus more than once.
 You can also get weekly or seasonal tickets to save some money.

 - Be extra careful when walking on busy streets like Market Street and holding your phone.
-Unfortunately, some people got their phones stolen by pickpockets there.
+Unfortunately, some people I know have gotten their phones stolen by pickpockets there.

-- Bar waiters don't serve at the table most of the time, but you should order your drinks at the counter.
-After Covid in some places, things have changed though.
+- Bar waiters don't serve at the table most of the time so you should order your drinks at the counter.

-Moving to Manchester has been a great step after finishing my studies when I was 24 and, although it has not always been easy, it has been totally worth it!
+Moving to Manchester has been a great step after finishing my studies and, although it has not always been easy, it has been totally worth it!

 In Manchester though, you'll find many things to do and see and people from all over the world to meet and share life experiences with around a good pint of beer!
 What more could you ask for?